 Simple Spider Mites Detection Method

 If you think you have spider mites but just can’t tell, try this simple detection method.
+Early detection is necessary so you can quickly implement spider mite control and save your houseplants.

 Hold a piece of white paper under the leaf, and give the leaf a good hard tap.
 If tiny, rust-colored specks fall on the paper, your plant has the common red spider mite.